albertosarus23/AITfinalproj/README.md

 (__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed_)

-* (5 points) Integrate user authentication
+* (1 points) Configure the more advance use of Github
-    * I'm going to be using passport for user authentication
+  * I'm going to be familiar of deploying Github, understanding how to use
+    * Merge
+    * Pull request
+    * handle version history
   * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
-* (4 points) Perform client side form validation using a JavaScript library
+* (1 points) Make the website indicate "Secure" instead of insecure
+  * use https instead of http
+* (3 points) Learn web design
+  * understand how to do web design so I can make my website much more nicer
+  * understand the use of CSS and html
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
+  * learn rendering
-    * if you put in a number that's greater than 5, an error message will appear in the dom
-* (5 points) vue.js
+* (3 points) react
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+  * used react as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+* (2 points) Client side form validation
+  * I am going to figure out if the user is just submitting a comment.
+  * Maybe consider using external sources to handle these problem

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit_)
+10 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)

-(__TODO__: create a skeleton Express application with a package.json, app.js, views folder, etc. ... and link to your initial app.js_)
+/ project root
+* public
+  * Img
+  * stylesheets
+* views
+  * layout.hbs
+  * login.hbs
+  * register.hbs
+  * etc
+* app.js
+* db.js
+* reviewsRoutes.js
+* package.json
+* README.md

 ## Annotations / References Used